-It is unusual for a tire to blowout while you are driving, especially if you maintain your tires properly.
-See Tires on page 6-52.
-If air goes out of a tire, It is much more likely to leak out slowly.
+It is unusual for a tire to blowout while you are driving, especially if you maintain your vehicle's tires properly.
+If air goes out of a tire, it is much more likely to leak out slowly.
 But if you should ever have a blowout, here are a few tips about what to expect and what to do:

-If a front tire fails, the flat tire will create a drag that pulls the vehicle toward that side.
+If a front tire fails, the flat tire creates a drag that pulls the vehicle toward that side.
 Take your foot off the accelerator pedal and grip the steering wheel firmly.
-Steer to maintain lane position, and then gently brake to a stop well out of the traffic lane.
+Steer to maintain lane position, and then gently brake to a stop, well off the road, if possible.

 A rear blowout, particularly on a curve, acts much like a skid and may require the same correction you would use in a skid.
-In any rear blowout, remove your foot from the accelerator pedal.
+In any rear blowout remove your foot from the accelerator pedal.
 Get the vehicle under control by steering the way you want the vehicle to go.
 It may be very bumpy and noisy, but you can still steer.
-Gently brake to a stop, well off the road if possible.
+Gently brake to a stop, well off the road, if possible.